Violence against women in Peru: Domestic violence

 In 2006, Ministry of Women and Social Development (MIMDES) centers reported 25,036 cases of domestic violence in Peru.
 The centers helped an average of 2,067 men and women per month.
 MIMDES also operated a toll-free hot line, which handled 7,785 requests for assistance regarding family disturbances during 2006.

 Women's organizations noted that alcohol abuse and traditional attitudes toward women aggravated the problems of rape and sexual abuse - particularly in rural areas.
 In November 2006, the World Health Organization reported that 69 percent of Peruvian women said they had suffered from some form of physical violence in their lives.

 Abuses are aggravated and perpetuated law enforcement practice, and laws that government discrimination against women.
 MIMDES and NGOs stated that many domestic abuse cases went unreported.
 NGO sources stated that the majority of reported cases did not result in formal charges because of fear of retaliation or because of the expense of filing a complaint.
 The legal and physical protections offered were limited because of legal delays, ambiguities in the law, and the lack of shelters for victims.
 According to a study done in Lima, Peru in 2007, abused women have a 1.63-fold increased risk for unintended pregnancy.
 Additionally, women who have experienced both physical and sexual abuse are 3.31 fold more likely to get unintentionally pregnant.

 Stereotypes and traditions normalize cycles of abuse.
 Across socioeconomic urban classes, "Mas me pegas, mas te quiero" (The more you beat me, the more I love you) is used to refer to amor serrano (high land love).
 This suggest two things: first, those in Peru tend to blame battered women who are poor and indigenous for the abuse they experience and second, that women enjoy violence.

 Migration within Peru remains a significant issue in Peru.
 According to Alcalde, it can produce one of two outcomes.
 First, it may allow a woman to leave her abuser behind but second, migration to Lima may further entrench violence because women (in a new city) have to rely on an abusive partner.

+OjoPúblico reported in 2025 that 2,239 officers of the National Police of Peru were investigated between 2018 and 2024 for allegations of violence against women, with the outlet noting that 269 officers were repeat offenders and that many did not face discipline for their alleged violent acts.